How do I use Contactless?

 When will contactless be available on other Lothian Buses services?

-Contactless payment is currently only available on Airlink service 100 (including the N100 night service).
+Contactless payment is currently only available on Airlink service 100 (including the N100 night service) and Skylink services 200, 300 and 400.
 We’ll share updates on its availability on our other services on our website, on Twitter and on Facebook.

 Do I still need a ticket if I pay with contactless?